proxyserver2023/97-things-every-programmer-should-know-notes/README.md

 1. you might simply improve the name of the variable
 2. split one long function into two smaller functions
 3. might break a **Circular Dependency**, or add an interface to **decouple policy** from detail.

+#9.
+Check Your Code First Before Looking to blame others - Allan Kelly

+Developers-All of us!- often have trouble believing our own code is broken.

+it is just som improbable that, for once, it must be the compiler that's broken.

+To Find out your hidden problem
+- all the debugging advice applies
+- isolate the problem
+- stubout calls
+- surround it with tests
+- check calling conventions
+- look out for stack corruption
+- variable type mismatches and try the code on different machines and different build configurations, such as debug and release
+- question your own assumptions and the assumptions of others.

+When Someone else is reporting a problem you cannot duplicate, go and see what they are doing.

+They may be doing something you never thought of or doing something in a different order.

+My personal Rule is taht if I have a bug I can't pin down, and i'm starting to think it's the compiler then it's time to look for stack corruption. this is especially true if adding trace code makes the problem move around

+#### MultiThreaded Problems
+another source of problems where **hair turns gray** and induce screaming at the machine.
+All the recommendations to favor simple code are multiplied when a system is multithreaded.

+Debugging and unit tests cannot be relied on to find such bugs with any consistency, so simplicity of design is paramount.

+#### Sherlock
+So, before you rush to blame the compiler, remember -
+**"Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth"